Latest terror alert covers entire southern peninsula and parts of Gujarat

 Kerala police chief Lokanath Behera, meanwhile, asked all district police heads to maintain high alert across the state.

-The Director General of Police directed personnel to maintain heightened vigil at bus stands, railway stations, airports and places where people gather in large numbers.
+The Director-General of Police directed personnel to maintain heightened vigil at bus stands, railway stations, airports and places where people gather in large numbers.

 "Security will be tightened at all places where people come out in huge numbers to celebrate Onam," a police release said.

-A defence spokesperson in Chennai said the "northern most point of the Army's southern command includes some parts of Gujarat also.
+A defence spokesperson in Chennai said the "northernmost point of the Army's southern command includes some parts of Gujarat also.

 "The word south from southern command GOC does not mean Tamil Nadu, Kerala, Andhra Pradesh and Karnataka only.
 It includes complete southern peninsula and parts of Gujarat."